hnm27/TinderForMovies/README.md

 OR

-2.Open a project from Gitfrom on PyCharm:
+2.Open a project from Github on PyCharm:

 Do one of the following:
  On the Welcome Screen of PyCharm, click the Get from Version Control link.